garfix/nligems/doc/internals.md

 Historical systems have had the following goals:

 - Answer questions (Q & A systems)
+- Execute commands (virtual assistants)
-- Keeping a conversation alive (chat)
+- Keeping a conversation alive (chatbots)
-- Help the user make a selection by asking directed questions (IR-NLI, WISBER)
+- Help the user make a selection by asking directed questions (decision support: IR-NLI, WISBER)
-- Execute commands (virtual assistent)
-- Learn new knowledge (all systems might do this)
+- Locate information in raw text sources (information retrieval)
-- Create a paraphrase (SAM)
+- Create a paraphrase of a story (story understanding)
+- Prototype / proof-of-concept (show how a certain technique can be used)

 ## Interaction